Keyboard shortcuts

 Federation

-manifest.federation lists upstream registries that this project federates against.
-Downstream projects can resolve display IDs that refer to entries in an upstream project’s compile output.
+manifest.federation lists the upstreams this project federates against — the URLs of the references: upstreams declared in project.yaml.
+Downstream projects can resolve trace targets that refer to entries in an upstream project’s compile output.

 {